Writing Rules

 Submissions are considered only if they:

-• Fit GMJ scope: clinical medicine, surgery, epidemiology, public health, health services/management, patient safety & quality, medical education, bioethics, and health policy relevant to Georgia and the wider region.
+— Fit GMJ scope: clinical medicine, surgery, epidemiology, public health, health services/management, patient safety and quality, medical education, bioethics, and health policy relevant to Georgia and the wider region.

-• Follow all rules below and include required declarations (Ethics, Funding, Competing Interests, Data Availability, AI Use).
+— Include all required declarations: Ethics, Funding, Competing Interests, Data Availability, AI Use.

 Non-compliant submissions may be returned without review.

-Word counts exclude the abstract, references, figure legends, and supplementary material.
+Word counts exclude abstract, references, figure legends, and supplementary material.

 3) Submission Files

-• Cover Letter: novelty, fit to GMJ, and policy disclosures (trial registration, ethics approvals, data sharing, COI).
+Cover Letter: novelty, fit to GMJ, and policy disclosures (trial registration, ethics, data sharing, COI).

 1. Title — concise; no abbreviations; scientific names in italics.

-2. Authors & Affiliations — department, institution, city, country; one corresponding author (*) with email; ORCID iDs for all authors (recommended).
+2. Authors & Affiliations — department, institution, city, country; one corresponding author (*) with email; ORCID iDs recommended.

 4. Keywords — 4–6, title case, comma-separated.